256dpi/lungo/README.md

 - [x] GridFS

-While the goal is to implement all MongoDB features in a compatible way, the architectural difference has implications on some of the features.
+While the goal is to implement all MongoDB features in a compatible way, the architectural difference has implications on some features.
 Furthermore, the goal is to build an open and accessible codebase that favors simplicity.
 Check out the following sections for details on the implementation.